robincourant/_info/_pages/about.md

 <br />
 I completed my master of science in mathematical and computational engineering in 2021 at the <a href="https://www.imt-atlantique.fr/fr">IMT Atlantique<a>.

 My research interest focuses on computer vision, deep learning and cinematography.
-Specifically I work on extracting style features from cinematic content.
+Specifically, I work on extracting style features from cinematic content.